About Prospect

 Business & Licensing Records

+Prospect City Hall handles business licenses, permits, and zoning approvals for commercial activities within town limits.
 Local entrepreneurs and business owners can contact City Hall to work through the paperwork and requirements needed to start, operate, or expand their ventures in the community.
 The Giles County Chamber of Commerce also offers resources and support for businesses serving the broader area beyond the town's boundaries.

 Economy & Demographics

 Prospect's local economy is largely centered around agriculture and small businesses, which serve not only the town's 93 residents but also the surrounding Giles County region.
-Many local farmers and producers supply fresh goods to the community, while small retail shops, service providers, and professional offices cater to the needs of People.
+Many local farmers and producers supply fresh goods to the community, while small retail shops, service providers, and professional offices cater to the needs of residents.
 The Prospect Chamber of Commerce is important in supporting and promoting the town's economic development, building a thriving business environment that reflects the community's rural heritage and modern aspirations.

 Elections & Voter Records